The global platform for physiology

 We offer lectures for established researchers and travel awards for early-career investigators

-IUPS President, Susan Wray
+IUPS President, Yoshihiro Kubo

 Founded in 1953, IUPS has been bringing together national physiological societies from around the world for more than 70 years to advance vital knowledge about biological systems.